 Wear long pants.
 Dutch women love wearing jeans.
 Make sure your pants are also comfortable when riding a bike!
 For shoes, try sneakers, comfortable ankle boots, or long boots with flat heels.
 Make sure they’re water-resistant!

-Tip: Take a trench coat or a black leather jacket with you, and opt for one in a neutral color, so it matches anything you wear.
+Tip: When choosing your raincoat opt for one in a neutral color, so it matches anything you wear.

 Before packing for your trip, check out what to wear in the Netherlands!